Multiracial Americans

 Today, multiracial individuals are found in every corner of the country.
-Multiracial groups in the United States include many African Americans, Hispanic Americans, Métis Americans, Louisiana Creoles, Hapas, Melungeons and several other communities found primarily in the Eastern US.
+Multiracial groups in the United States include many African Americans, Asian Americans, Hispanic Americans, Latino Americans, Métis Americans, Louisiana Creoles, Hapas, Melungeons and several other communities found primarily in the Eastern US.
 Many Native Americans are multiracial in ancestry while identifying fully as members of federally recognized tribes.

 History

 The American people are mostly multi-ethnic descendants of various culturally distinct immigrant groups, many of which have now developed nations.
 Some consider themselves multiracial, while acknowledging race as a social construct.
 Creolization, assimilation and integration have been continuing processes.
 The Civil Rights Movement and other social movements since the mid-twentieth century worked to achieve social justice and equal enforcement of civil rights under the constitution for all ethnicities.
 In the 2000s, less than 5% of the population identified as multiracial.
 In many instances, mixed racial ancestry is so far back in an individual's family history (for instance, before the Civil War or earlier), that it does not affect more recent ethnic and cultural identification.

 Interracial relationships, common-law marriages and marriages occurred since the earliest colonial years, especially before slavery hardened as a racial caste associated with people of African descent in Colonial America.
 Several of the Thirteen Colonies passed laws in the 17th century that gave children the social status of their mother, according to the principle of partus sequitur ventrem, regardless of the father's race or citizenship.
 This overturned the precedent in common law by which a man gave his status to his children – this had enabled communities to demand that fathers support their children, whether legitimate or not.
 The change increased white men's ability to use slave women sexually, as they had no responsibility for the children.
 As master as well as father of mixed-race children born into slavery, the men could use these people as servants or laborers or sell them as slaves.
 In some cases, white fathers provided for their multiracial children, paying or arranging for education or apprenticeships and freeing them, particularly during the two decades following the Revolutionary War.
 (The practice of providing for the children was more common in French and Spanish colonies, where a class of free people of color developed who became educated and property owners.)
 Many other white fathers abandoned the mixed race children and their mothers to slavery.